 Because of the importance and complexity of the skills involved in clear and concise writing, all juniors in the regular English program must take our Expository Writing course.

-Eleventh-grade and twelfth-grade English elective courses encourage students to explore specific dimensions of literature in greater depth.
-Students will take three semesters of electives.
+Eleventh-grade and twelfth-grade English courses encourage students to explore specific dimensions of literature in greater depth.
 For specific information, see our “Course Descriptions.”
-Juniors and seniors may not get their first elective choices, due to book availability and scheduling issues.
+Juniors and seniors may not get their first choices, due to book availability and scheduling demands.

-As a rule the work of Honors English differs from that of regular English in quantity, pace and sophistication.
+The work of Honors English differs from that of regular English in quantity, pace and sophistication.
 Typically, honors students read and write more than students in regular courses.
 They participate in swiftly paced, complex discussions of literary texts and essay writing.
 Their interpretive writings are more complex than those addressed by students in regular courses.
 Honors courses require a greater amount of skill, work and time than regular courses.
-Once admitted to the honors program, students must maintain a “B” or better in order to stay in the program.